mne-tools/mne-rsa/README.md

 [![doi](https://zenodo.org/badge/194268560.svg)](https://zenodo.org/doi/10.5281/zenodo.11242874)

 This is a Python package for performing representational similarity analysis (RSA) using [MNE-Python](https://martinos.org/mne/stable/index.html>) data structures.
-The RSA is computed using a “searchlight” approach, showing where and when the representation in the brain matches a reference representation.
+The main use-case is to perform RSA using a “searchlight” approach through time and/or a volumetric or surface source space.

 Read more on RSA in the paper that introduced the technique: